Ultimate Family Road Trip Guide: Jordan

 The highlight of Jordan if you ask most kids who’ve visited the country.
 And rightly so.
 Make sure you don’t leave Wadi Rum out of your itinerary.
 You can book an excursion online or at the starting point of your self-drive.

 Driving through the desert of Wadi Rum in a 4WD is one of the most liberating things ever.
 Such a beautiful and peaceful place to be.
 Not only the drive was amazing, but pausing in the middle of the desert in front of a limestone mountain as our backdrop, while our Bedouin guide made us a cup of tea right then and there was so nice and really a once in a lifetime experience.

 After these fantastic day activities we arrived at a Bedouin camp.
 Ok, ok, not a real one, I’m very much aware of the fact that we were at a tourist trap.
-But I deliberately booked it, because I really wanted to spend the night in the desert.
+But I deliberately booked it, because we really wanted to spend the night in the desert.
 It started out with a great traditional dinner.
 The flavours where amazing, even the rice was a real treat, the way it was prepared with all the herbs in it.
 We also had Zarb, a Bedouin bbq, which means they cook the food underground in an earth oven.
-After this gorgeous dinner we danced under the stars and smoked from a water pipe (when in Rome….).
+After this gorgeous dinner we danced under the stars and us adults smoked from a water pipe (when in Rome….).

 With all the hints of treasure hunters you can give your kids while wandering around, they will feel like Indiana Jones and will have no problem with this activity.

 This starts when you enter the city through the 1.2 km long Siq with it’s high walls and very narrow pass.
 With every turn in the pass you wonder if that is going to be the moment that you get your first peak at the Treasury.
 The moment you sneak that first peak you are in love.
 It’s so absolutely beautiful!
 Make sure you go there as early as you can.
 You really don’t want to be one of the many ants swarming the place.
 It will take away part of the magic.